SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![macos-sierra.jpg][img11]

-SuperOffice MacLink have been tested successfully on MacOS Sierra.
-No issues found during our smoke tests.
-Report made October 2016.
+SuperOffice MacLink has been tested successfully on MacOS Sierra.
+No issues were found during our smoke tests.
+The report was made in October 2016.

 [Report (\*.xlsx)][12]